Victor Montagu (Royal Navy officer): Later career and life

 Montagu invented the Montagu whaler (pictured) in 1890.

 Having returned to England in June 1859, Montagu was afforded two months leave, after which he was appointed to of the Channel Fleet.
 He attained six years as a midshipman in the spring of 1860 and was promoted to lieutenant in July 1860.
 Montagu described his service with the Channel Fleet as "dull... after years of excitement and constant change".
 He was later promoted to commander in September 1867.
 Montagu played first-class cricket for the Marylebone Cricket Club on two occasions, against Surrey at Lord's in 1868 and Hampshire at Southampton in 1869.
 He had little success in his brief foray into first-class cricket, scoring 4 runs from his two matches.

 Montagu was promoted to captain in February 1877 and was given command of the corvette in September 1882.
 Montagu commanded Garnet when it was involved in an incident in Grenada.
 Having sought the unofficial permission of Sir William Robinson in Barbados to destroy the offices of The Grenada People newspaper, Garnet sailed for Grenada where a detachment went ashore and threatened to destroy the offices and press of the newspaper; however, the crew did not carry out their threats, but Montagu wrote a letter to the editor of the newspaper, threatening to horsewhip him for criticising Robinson's governorship of Barbados.
 This prompted a debate in the House of Commons.
 Montagu retired from active service in January 1885, having decided to do so as his deafness, which he had contracted from malaria during the mutiny, had become profoundly worse, coupled with other personal affairs.
 He was placed on the retired list following his retirement.
 In 1892, whilst still on the retired list, Montagu was promoted to rear admiral.

 Montagu (third from left) depicted with members of the Royal Yacht Squadron including the Prince of Wales, the future Edward VII, (fourth from left) at Cowes in 1894.

-A member of the Royal Yacht Squadron, Montagu took up yachting around 1880, beginning with his first boat Netty.
+A member of the Royal Yacht Squadron from 1892, Montagu took up yachting around 1880, beginning with his first boat Netty.
 He later constructed several boats, including Carina, which was the first English boat to win at Kiel Week.
 He designed the Montagu whaler in 1890, which was the standard seaboat of the Royal Navy from 1910 to 1970.
 The design replaced a variety of smaller craft with one single, versatile craft.
 He was later made a Companion to the Order of the Bath in 1907 Birthday Honours, with his honour being described as marking the 50th anniversary of military operations in India in 1857.
 Montagu died at his Rutland Gate residence in Brompton shortly before midnight on 30 January 1915.
 At the time of his death he was the heir presumptive to his brother, Edward, 8th Earl of Sandwich.